-After the measurement geometry is defined, it must be stored to the setup archive.
+After the measurement geometry has been defined, it must be stored to the setup archive.
 Please enter a setup name to New Entry Name: and click Add.
 The program then computes the spectral filter functions that are needed for later data processing.
 This computation takes about a few minutes (the computation progress is indicated by a progress bar), depending on the path length.
-When finished, the setup name is added to the combo box under Current Setup: and the computation results are stored in the setup archive.
+When finished, the setup name is added to the combo box under Current Setup: and the computation results are stored in the setup archive as MCF (Measurement Configuration File).
 If the user selects a setup from the combo box, the computation of the spectral filter functions is not repeated, because the results have been saved to the archive.
 It is also possible to Delete or Overwrite setup entries.